Vahidpro/clean-code-notes/README.md

 ## Error Handling Is One Thing

 Functions should do one thing.
 Error handing is one thing.
 Thus, a function that handles errors should do nothing else.
 This implies that if the keyword try exists in a function, it should be the very first word in the function and that there should be nothing after the catch/finally blocks.

 ## Don't Repeat Yourself
 **Duplication may be the root of all evil in software.**

 ## Conclusion
 Every system is built from a domain-specific language designed by the programmers to describe that system.
 Functions are the verbs of that language, and classes are the nouns.
+Master programmers think of systems as stories to be told rather than programs to be written.
+They use the facilities of their chosen programming language to construct a much richer and more expressive language that can be used to tell that story.
+Never forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear and precise language to help you with that telling.

+### Chapter 4: Comments
+> _“Don’t comment bad code—rewrite it.”_
+> —Brian W. Kernighan and P. J. Plaugher1